-Anyhow, I was telling you about the malfunctioning water machine and our search outside Ghana for a magician-engineer to fix it wasn't I?
+Anyhow, I was telling you about the malfunctioning water machine and our search outside Ghana for a magician-engineer to fix it, wasn't I?

-We gathered that a malfunctioning machine part caused water to flow into the water plant's computerized control panel.
+We gathered that a malfunctioning machine part caused water to flow into the water plant's computerised control panel.
 It could well be that in characteristic keeping with our legendary penchant for bungling everything related to our development, we imported the machines without accompanying technical manuals.

 A creeping culture of living the big, fat lie and putting up appearances threatens to saddle our mighty nation with future generations of popcorn personalities pretending to be what they are not.

-In the mean time, other nations are always setting the highest standards in enterprise and nursing minds for the express purpose of continually breaking new grounds in discovery, invention and profound, original thought, and staying light-years ahead of us all the time:
+In the meantime, other nations are always setting the highest standards in enterprise and nursing minds for the express purpose of continually breaking new grounds in discovery, invention and profound, original thought, and staying light-years ahead of us all the time:

-Another fellow goes to the Tema Port, buys himself a metal shipping container, paints it up in fancy colours, writes international trading Company limited, stocks it with a few cans of pomade and bars of chocolate and suddenly he is a CEO or Managing Director with glossy business card to prove it.
+Another fellow goes to the Tema Port, buys himself a metal shipping container, paints it up in fancy colours, writes international trading company limited, stocks it with a few cans of pomade and bars of chocolate and suddenly he is a CEO or Managing Director, with glossy business card to prove it.

-From Academia, Professor Kwatriot Yankah recently sounded a warning against the fraudulent use of academic titles by Ghanaians who have not earned any such titles.
+From academia, Professor 'Kwatriot' Yankah recently sounded a warning against the fraudulent use of academic titles by Ghanaians who have not earned any such titles.

-It sometimes does appear that every joker in town is a Dr. So-and-so.
-Folks who think the long and rigorous academic pathway to the award of a doctorate degree is a joke, may try a certificate course at Cambridge first!
+It sometimes does appear that every joker in town is a Dr so-and-so.
+Folks who think the long and rigorous academic pathway to the award of a doctorate degree is a joke may try a certificate course at Cambridge first!
 On second thought why should they bother when anyone can buy a degree these days with hard cash?

-A bachelors degree, masters degree and doctorate degree from Ashwood University sell at US$479, US$ 555 and US$599 respectively..!
+A bachelors degree, master's degree and doctorate degree from Ashwood University sell at US$479, US$ 555 and US$599 respectively..!

 The producers and distributors of electricity do need money to be able to operate profitably while meeting the needs of consumers.
 The problem is this: They have demanded and obtained tariff increases again and again in the past without improving their services to consumers.

-Consumers should also begin using the demand for a reliable source of national electricity supply a bargaining chip during elections, don't you think?
+Consumers should also begin using the demand for a reliable source of national electricity supply as a bargaining chip during elections, don't you think?